ahmedsaptan/auth_service/readme.md

 ## Testing

-i use jest & supertest run make unit test & write api test to run tests you can run one of the following commands. but before run these command must install deps & and some some env varabekes
+i use jest & supertest run make unit test & write api test to run tests you can run one of the following commands. but before run these command must install deps & and some some env variables

 ```bash
 npm i
 ```